ethanwicker/ethanwicker.github.io/_posts/2024-02-09-designing-machine-learning-systems-001.md

 ---
 layout: post
-title: "10 takeaways from Chip Huyen's Designing Machine Learning Systems"
+title: "10 takeaways from Designing Machine Learning Systems"
 subtitle: Semi-supervision, active learning, the hashing trick and more
 comments: true
 ---